Rotto84/Route53/README.md

 # Introduction
-Bulk add A records to AWS Route 53 DNS
+Bulk add A records to AWS Route 53 DNS using a CSV file
 ---
 # Requirements
 * Python installed either using Python, PyCharm or VSCode or some other method of executing Python code